10 SMS Customer Engagement Strategies to Boost Retention

 Published

 With so many channels competing for attention, it’s no surprise that your message might get lost along the way.
-Customers expect personal communication, but most businesses still rely on methods that are slow and impersonal.
+Customers expect quick responses, but most businesses still rely on methods that are slow and impersonal.

 In this article, we’ll look at how SMS customer engagement works and learn strategies for stronger customer relationships.